xmonader/xmonader.github.io/_posts/2018-12-06-nim-good-ok-hard.markdown

 {% endhighlight %}

-However, Nim creator `Andreas Rumpf` said using Spawn/Channels is a bad idea and channels are meant to be used with Threads, So I tried to move it to threads
+However, The Nim creator `Andreas Rumpf` said using Spawn/Channels is a bad idea and channels are meant to be used with Threads, So I tried to move it to threads

 {% highlight nim %}

 import os, threadpool